Japanese submarine I-11: Fifth war patrol

 I-11 departed Truk with a Yokosuka E14Y1 (Allied reporting name "Glen") floatplane embarked to commence her fifth war patrol on 1 July 1943.
+She received a new captain before the patrol, Commander Meiji Tagami, who was officially appointed on 7 July.
 Her patrol area was in the New Caledonia area.
 At sunset on 20 July 1943 she was off San Cristóbal when she sighted the mixed Royal Australian Navy–U.S. Navy Task Force 74.
 She fired two Type 95 torpedoes at the heavy cruiser HMAS Australia.
 They passed astern of Australia, but at 18:45 one of them struck the Australian light cruiser HMAS Hobart on her port quarter at 15°07′S 163°43′E, breaking her keel, blowing off two propellers, unseating "Y" turret, knocking out all power and steering control, and killing 13 crewmen and badly injuring seven others.
 Hobart took on a port list, but made port at Espiritu Santo.
 Repairs kept her out of the war for 17 months.

 After sunset on 25 July 1943, I-11′s floatplane made a reconnaissance flight over the Nouméa area, its crew reporting cruisers and smaller ships in the harbor there.
 She was off Nouméa on 11 August 1943 when she hit the American 7,176-ton Liberty ship SS Matthew Lyon with one torpedo at 22°30′S 165°59′W. The torpedo opened a 35 ft long hole in Matthew Lyon′s No. 3 hold and injured one sailor, but the ship managed to reach Espiritu Santo under her own power.
 I-11 returned to Truk on 13 September 1943.

 September–December 1943

 While I-11 was at Truk, Submarine Squadron 3 was abolished on 15 September 1943, and I-11 became flagship of Submarine Squadron 1.
 She departed Truk on 18 September 1943 bound for Kure, which she reached on 26 September.
+She received a new commanding officer, Commander Hisaichi Izu, on 10 October.
 After undergoing repairs, she departed Kure on 4 December 1943 and headed back to Truk, where she arrived in mid-December 1943.

 Sixth war patrol

 On 21 December 1943, I-11 departed Truk with a Yokosuka E14Y1 (Allied reporting name "Glen") floatplane aboard for her sixth war patrol, bound for a patrol area in the vicinity of the Ellice Islands, Samoan Islands, Fiji Islands, and Tonga Islands.
 On 31 December 1943, she conducted a submerged reconnaissance of Funafuti in the Ellice Islands, reporting that she observed two battleships, two other large warships resembling battleships, and two cruisers there.
-On 11 January 1944,she transmitted a report from the Funafuti area and received orders to attack Allied ships in the vicinity of the Ellice Islands and Samoan Islands, as well as to reconnoiter Funafuti again in early February 1944.
+On 11 January 1944, she transmitted a report from the Funafuti area and received orders to attack Allied ships in the vicinity of the Ellice Islands and Samoan Islands, as well as to reconnoiter Funafuti again in early February 1944.
 The Japanese never heard from her again.